ralphjsmit/filament/packages/schemas/docs/02-forms/05-toggle.md

     ->declined(FeatureFlag::active())
 ```

-<UtilityInjection set="validationRules" version="4.x">As well as allowing a static value, the `declined()` method also accepts a function to dynamically calculate it.
+<UtilityInjection set="formFields" version="4.x">As well as allowing a static value, the `declined()` method also accepts a function to dynamically calculate it.
 You can inject various utilities into the function as parameters.</UtilityInjection>